-In 2016 and 2017, the service fees were collected from the borrowers on a monthly basis through the loan period.
-Starting from January 2018, to follow the recent regulation change, particularly the Circular 141 which came into effect in December 2017, we started to charge service fees directly from our funding partners based on the contractual agreements.
+In 2017, the service fees were collected from the borrowers on a monthly basis through the loan period.
+Starting from January 2018, to stay in compliance with regulatory requirements, particularly the Circular 141 which came into effect in December 2017, we started to charge service fees directly from our funding partners based on the contractual agreements.
+In 2019, we started cooperating with insurance companies to provide guarantee for the loans between the borrowers and institutional funding partners.
+We charges guarantee fees from the borrower, including insurance premium collected on behalf of the insurance company.